microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 # Security

+Row level security (RLS) in Power BI is a feature that allows you to restrict data access for certain users based on filters that you define within roles.
+For example, you can limit sales data to specific regions or departments.

-1. On the report canvas we'll create a new **Table** visual and add the following column from the table below to visualize our data.
+1. Make a new **Table** visual on the report canvas and add these columns from the table below.

     | Table | Column / Measure |
     | :---- | :----- |